dieaquino/squirrel_data_engineer/README.md

 - **Database:** verusen

 ## Development Environment Execution
-1. Download the git repository.
+1. Download this git repository.
 2. Navigate to the `development` folder.
 3. Open the terminal and execute `docker-compose up -d`.
 4. Access the database manager by navigating to http://localhost:8080/ in your browser to reach "Adminer".